brian-mann-math/MathForDataScience/slides/math_for_data_science.md

 * Pick the right kernel for what you think the decision boundary might look like
 * Questions?

-## VC Dimension and the VC Bound Theorem
+## VC Dimension and the VC Generalization Bound

 **Question:**
 Why should you expect that your training error tells you anything about the error of your model on new data?
 In other words, why/how do you know that your model will generalize at all?